-Does your online marketing strategy include things like “conversion,” “ROI” and “new customers?”
-If the answer is yes, then landing pages are something you’ve thought long and hard about.
-Landing pages broker the exchange of information between you and the interested party.
-Combining an eye-catching offer button with an effective landing page can turn what was once just web traffic into a steady stream of leads for your sales team.
+Landing pages are critical to converting your visitors into customers.
+They broker the exchange of information between you and your audience.
+Combining an eye-catching offer button with an effective landing page design can turn what was once just web traffic into a steady stream of leads for your sales team.

 7 Landing Page Best Practices

-2. Keep It Simple - A key thing to remember about your landing page is that anyone who reaches it must have clicked on something to get there - like an action button for a free trial, webinar, or whitepaper offer.
-So, theoretically, you will know something key about these folks immediately.
+Every visitor to your landing page clicked on something to get there, like a CTA button for a free trial, webinar, or other offer.
+So, theoretically, you already know something key about these folks.
 If they clicked to download a whitepaper on blue widgets, for instance, then you will know they are interested in blue widgets.
-You should be able to plan your next move pretty well armed with that information, and not have to ask for much more.
-Use that to your advantage and keep everything about this page, including the amount and nature of the questions you ask, simple.
+Armed with that information, you should be able to plan your page layout accordingly.
+Use that knowledge to your advantage and keep everything about this page simple.

-5. Go Naked - They are a few keystrokes and a click away from becoming a bonafide, qualified lead.
+Your landing page visitors are a few keystrokes and a click away from becoming a bonafide lead.
 In other words, you’ve got them right where you want them!
 The last thing you would want to happen is for them to get distracted.
 “Going naked” refers to the practice of making your landing page deliberately sparse.
-Customize this page so that it has zero navigation - no menu, no link back to the homepage, no other places to click, nothing.
-This page needs to be devoid of any and all hyperlinked distraction.
-Have the form and the “submit” button be their singular point of focus, and usher them through to completion.
+Customize the page so that it has zero navigation, that is, no menu, no link back to the homepage, and no other places to click.
+This page needs to be devoid of any and all hyperlinked distractions.
+Let the form and “submit” button be their singular point of focus, and usher them through to completion.

-6. Restate Value - The landing page will be hyper linked to the offer button on your website, but make sure the two are also logically linked.
+The landing page will be hyperlinked to the CTA button on your website, but make sure the two are also logically linked.
 Use a simple, bulleted list near the top of the page to restate what you’re offering and why it’s valuable.
-Doing so will ensure your prospect knows exactly what they’re getting - and create a qualified lead for your sales team.
+Doing so will ensure your prospect knows exactly what they’re getting and will ensure a qualified lead for your sales team.